-- "authorised person" means- - (a) a person appointed, in writing, by the management of an aerodrome, with the approval of the DirectorGeneral or any person authorised by the DirectorGeneral to furnish such approval; - (b) a member of the Zambia Defence Force; - (c) a person authorised, in writing, by the Director-General to perform a particular function or exercise a power; or - (d) any other person appointed, in writing, by the Minister, 10 for the purposes of this Act; - "Authority" means the Civil Aviation Authority established by the Civil Aviation Authority Act, 2012; - " aviation facility " means premises for the handling of passengers, cargo, mail or baggage, an aircraft hangar, a 15 fuel storage area and any other premises, structure or place to which the public have no right of access and in which a service is rendered for the operation of an aerodrome, civil aircraft or the public at an aerodrome or heliport, whether such building, structure or premise is situated within the 20 boundaries of the aerodrome or not: - "Board of the Authority" means the Board of the Authority established in accordance with the Civil Aviation Authority Act, 2012; - "carriage" means transportation on board a civil aircraft; 24 - "Chicago Convention" means the Convention on International Civil Aviation, opened up for signature at Chicago on 7th December, 1944, including the Annexes and any amendment to it to the extent that ICAO has declared such amendment to be in force, in accordance with the 30 Chicago Convention, and the Minister has, by statutory instrument, given effect to the amendment; - "citizen" means- - (a) an individual who is a Zambian citizen; - (b) a partnership of which each member is a Zambian 35 citizen; or in the Citizens Economic Empowerment Act, 2006:
+" authorised person " means- (a) a person appointed, in writing, by the management of an aerodrome, with the approval of the Director- General or any person authorised by the Director- General to furnish such approval; (b) a person authorised in writing by the Zambia Defence Force; (c) a person authorised, in writing, by the Director- General to perform a particular function or exercise a power; or (d) any other person appointed, in writing, by the Minister, for the purposes of this Act; Act No. 7 of 2012 "Authority " means the Civil Aviation Authority established by the Civil Aviation Authority Act, 2012; " aviation facility " means premises for the handling of passengers, cargo, mail or baggage, an aircraft hangar, a fuel storage area and any other premises, structure or place to which the public have no right of access and in which a service is rendered for the operation of an aerodrome, civil aircraft or the public at an aerodrome or heliport, whether such building, structure or premise is situated within the boundaries of the aerodrome or not; Act No. 7 of 2012 "Board of the Authority " means the Board of the Authority established in accordance with the Civil Aviation Authority Act, 2012; " carriage " means transportation on board a civil aircraft; "Chicago Convention" means the Convention on International Civil Aviation, opened up for signature at Chicago on 7th December, 1944, including the Annexes and any amendment to it to the extent that ICAO has declared such amendment to be in force, in accordance with the Chicago Convention, and the Minister has, by statutory instrument, given effect to the amendment; " citizen " means- (a) an individual who is a Zambian citizen; (b) a partnership of which each member is a Zambian citizen; or